bio-phys/ff-Mg-Ca-NucleicAcids/README.md

 * Ca2 - CA

-## Example: Double stranded DNA (PDB-id: 1ENE) in 0.06 M of CaCl2
+## Example: Double stranded DNA (PDB-id: 477D) in 0.06 M of CaCl2
 ******************
-Folder contains all files for an MD simulation of a 10-bp double-stranded DNA (PDB-id: 1ENE) with GROMACS.
+The folder 477D_DNA contains all files for an MD simulation of a 12-bp double-stranded DNA (PDB-id: 477D) with GROMACS.
-Initial coordinates are given in out.gro.
+Initial coordinates are given in out-ions.gro.

 ## Citation
 ******************